EarlyCause/earlycause-tools/README.md

 # earlycause-tools

-This repository provides a way to share tools that support the [Early Cause Portal](https://portal.earlycause.eu/).
+This repository provides a way to share tools that support the [EarlyCause Portal](https://portal.earlycause.eu/).

 ## Submission process